duhaime/douglasduhaime.com/_posts/2017-05-28-identifying-similar-images-with-tensorflow.md

 Those labels are great for tasks like enhancing image search or algorithmic captioning, but they aren't necessarily optimal for measuring image similarity.
 For similarity tasks, it's generally better to work with float point vectors than categorical labels, as vectors capture more of the original object's signal.

-Happily, one can obtain vector representations of images by only slightly modifying the `classify_image.py` script.
+Happily, one can obtain vector representations of images by only slightly modifying the classify_image.py script.
 In essence, instead of asking the last (softmax) layer of the neural network for the text classifications of input images, we'll ask the penultimate layer of the neural network for the internal model weights for a given image, and we'll store those weights as a vector representation of the input image.
 This will allow us to perform traditional vector analysis using images.

 ## Vectorizing Images with TensorFlow

-The original classify_image.py evokes a method `run_inference_on_image()` that handles the image classification for an input image.
+The original classify_image.py evokes a method "run_inference_on_image()" that handles the image classification for an input image.
 Here's that method:

 {% highlight python %}